-Burning Too Much Wood In Your Outdoor Wood Furnace?
+Burning Too Much Wood In Your Outdoor Wood Boiler?

-Do you believe you are burning too much wood in your outdoor wood furnace?
+Do you believe you are burning too much wood in your outdoor wood boiler?
 A variety of reasons can contribute to high wood usage, but many of them can be readily addressed.

-If your furnace is consuming wood, those BTUs are going somewhere.
+If your outdoor wood burner is consuming wood, those BTUs are going somewhere.
 If you think you are burning too much wood, then the question you will want to answer is “Where did those BTUs go?”
 You want that heat energy to go into your home, not somewhere else!
 Let’s look at some common culprits:

 1. The biggest culprit to burning too much wood is this: NO CHIMNEY EXTENSION!
 Chimney extensions greatly improve efficiency and cut wood consumption.